Economic Revitalization

 Average weekday worker foot traffic

-In September, downtown’s worker foot traffic was 62% of September 2019’s daily average.
-Excluding the Labor Day holiday, this figure represents more than 147,000 daily worker visits.
+In November, downtown’s worker foot traffic was 60% of November 2019’s daily average.

 Source: Placer.ai.
-Note: As of July 2025 the geography for the worker foot traffic metric has expanded.
+Notes: November data include Thanksgiving and the Friday after.
+As of July 2025 the geography for the worker foot traffic metric has expanded.
 Current data should not be compared to previously published data due to differing geographies.

 Hotel Room Demand